espocrm/documentation/user-guide/documents.md

 # Documents

 EspoCRM provides an ability to store documents.
+By default Document entity type has many-to-many relationships with Account, Opportunity, Contact, Lead.
+Administrator can create relationships with other entity types.

 ## Folders